DigitalEmbed/jOS/README.md

 In the */Port* directory, the *NoMicrocontroller.c* file exists.
 Create a copy of this file with the name of your microcontroller and, in it, edit the functions:

   - **System_restart(void)**: Restart the system.
-  - **System_taskTimerConfiguration(void(vSchedulerInterruption)(void))**: Interrupt by system timer.
+  - **System_taskTimerConfiguration(void(vSchedulerInterruption)(void))**: Interrupt by task scheduler timer.
 The function that should be called during the interrupt is the vSchedulerInterruption, which is in the parameter of this function.
 This function is of type void, with no parameters.
 Finally, modify the global variable [  ]ui8TaskTickMS with the value of the interrupt time, in milliseconds.
-  - **System_semaphoreTimerConfiguration(void(vfSemaphoresInterruption)(void))**: Interrupt by system timer.
-The function that should be called during the interrupt is the vSchedulerInterruption, which is in the parameter of this function.
+  - **System_semaphoreTimerConfiguration(void(vfSemaphoresInterruption)(void))**: Interrupt by semaphore whatchdog timer.
+The function that should be called during the interrupt is the vfSemaphoresInterruption, which is in the parameter of this function.
 This function is of type void, with no parameters.
 Finally, modify the global variable [  ]ui8SemaphoreTickMS with the value of the interrupt time, in milliseconds.
 This function is mandatory for the system.
 You can use the same timer used in the System_taskTimerConfiguration function.
   - **System_sleepConfiguration(void)**: This is the sleep mode setting function.
   - **System_sleep(void)**: Makes the system sleep.
   - **System_enableHardwareWatchdog(void)**: This is the hardware watchdog enabler function.
   - **System_disableHardwareWatchdog(void)**: This is the hardware watchdog disabler function.
   - **System_enableInterrupts(void)**: Resumes all interrupts of the system.

-  Edit line 3 macro by your system name:
+  Edit the macro in line 3, replacing *NoMicrocontroller* with the name of your system:

-    #if defined(ArduinoAVR)       - Older
+    #if defined(NoMicrocontroller)    - Older
     #if defined(Your_System)          - Newer

-  In *Configs.h* file in */jOS* path, find the **Configuration: HAL** and replace the macro definition with your system macro created previously:
+  In *Configs.h*, in the */jOS* folder, find the configuration **Configuration: HAL** and replace the macro there defined with **the same name given to your system in the previous step**:

     //!
 Configuration: HAL
     /*!